lasid-ufscar/lasid-ufscar/README.md

 With a commitment to **innovation**, **excellence**, and **societal impact**, LaSID continues to shape the future of intelligent systems and data-driven solutions, preparing the next generation of researchers and professionals to tackle the world’s most pressing challenges.

 ## 📫 How to reach us:
+You can follow us on LinkedIn or see more informations in our website!

 [<img src="https://raw.githubusercontent.com/Raymo111/Raymo111/master/socials/linkedin.png" height="40em" align="center" alt="Follow LaSID LinkedIn" title="Follow LaSID on LinkedIn"/>](https://www.linkedin.com/company/lasid-ufscar/)